afeld/computing-in-context/project_1.md

 ## Steps

+For all steps, explain what you're doing and what you found using [Markdown cells](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).

 1. Find a dataset you aren't familiar with.
    - It must have:
      - At least one numeric column